Ennuyire (TV series)

 Ennuyire is an Indian Tamil-language soap opera that aired Monday through Thursday on MediaCorp Vasantham from 7 December 2015 to 30 March 2016 at 10:00PM SST for 62 episodes.

 The show starred Aravind Naidu, Nithiya Rao, Jobu Deen Faruk and Bharathi Rani Arunachalam among others.
 It was produced and director by Roja Tamilmaran and Kumaran Sundram.

 Plot

-The story of Ennuiyre follows the lives of Gautham and Sathiya, the adopted sons of Aadhi, an illegal moneylender.
+The story of Ennuyire follows the lives of Gautham and Sathiya, the adopted sons of Aadhi, an illegal moneylender.
 Gautham falls in love with Harini and the incidents that results after that, forever alters the relationship between both brothers.
 Will Gautham be able to safeguard his love in the face of danger?
 This is a tale of how love can push a man beyond his limitations when faced with adversities.